A closer look at dark photon explanations of the excess radio background: Aspects of the model

 where $\Sigma^2(z)={\rm ln}(1+\sigma^2(z))$ and $\sigma(z)$ is the variance of baryon number density fluctuations.
 In linear regime, $\sigma(z)\ll 1$ and both PDFs give similar results.
 But once $\sigma(z)\gtrsim 1$, the gaussian PDF becomes unphysical as it assigns finite probability to $\delta< -1$ while log-normal PDF is constrained to be always valid for $\delta> -1$.

 The variance of fluctuations at a scale $r$ is computed by smoothing the density power spectrum with a smoothing scale $r$.
 The expression is given by,

 where $P_b(k,z)$ is the baryon density fluctuations.
 Since dark photon-photon conversion is local in space, we need small scale information which are highly non-linear and typically need simulations.
 Here we ignore such complications and assume that baryonic density power spectrum is given by the matter power spectrum.
 We can then use the power spectrum obtained from \cite{CLASSCODE} and compute the variance as a function of length scale.
 We show this result in Fig.~\ref{fig:variance}.
 We use the power spectrum up to $k=10^4$ Mpc$^{-1}$ and we have checked that we can compute variance to length of $\sim$ kpc reliably.
 We choose this as the cutoff length scale below which there is no baryon density perturbation.
 In that case, $\sigma(z=0)\simeq 10$ and 200 for linear and non-linear matter power spectrum respectively.
+This choice is on equal footing with the calculations of \cite{CLMR2020} which was used in C22.
+However, at such small length scales, pressure smoothing may already damp out small-scale structures \citep{KHORS2015}.
+Therefore, details of these calculations will be sensitive to small scale physics and is subject to further discussions.

 Our computed variance is of similar order to that of \cite{CLMR2020} (see Fig. 8 of the reference) who use simulations to compute the baryon density power spectrum.
 For the non-linear case, $\sigma(z=0)$ varies between 300-1000 \citep{CLMR2020}.
 In this work, we use a conservative value of $\sigma(z=0)=500$ and $\sigma(z)=\frac{\sigma(0)}{(1+z)}$ which captures the redshift evolution pretty well.
 C22 use the log-normal distribution to compute the probability, which we follow here.